 There are a number of general perspectives on international security that still influence views of the world and all of which have economic underpinnings or implications.
 Prior to capitalism, the dominant mercantilist perspective considered the nation state as needing to produce wealth in the form of gold and this required running trade surpluses - encouraging exports and discouraging imports in a world in which trade volumes were considered fixed.
 This was one of the first instances of significant government intervention in the economy and encouraged wars in Europe and imperialism as the powers fought over available markets.
 Clearly creating wealth would require military strength, which in turn would require economic strength.
 In such a system economic openness only comes with a hegemon to provide the collective goods of security and stability, but that state will only do so if it is in its own best interest.

-More recently this has developed to a neo mercantilist perspective and is linked with a realist perspective on international relations, which see countries and states motivated primarily by the desire for military and economic power or security rather than ideals or ethics.
+This developed into a neo mercantilist perspective, linked with a realist perspective on international relations, which see countries and states motivated primarily by the desire for military and economic power or security rather than ideals or ethics.
 War is considered an irreducible human trait in earlier works but curable in more modern ones.
-In general, conflict will be inevitable unless there is some dominant hegemonic force -Pax Brittanica, or more recently US hegemony.
+In general, conflict will be inevitable unless there is some dominant hegemonic force -Pax Britannica, or more recently US hegemony.

 In contrast the liberal perspective that developed from the work of Adam Smith see capitalism as the best way to create wealth and maintain individual freedoms.
-Laissez faire capitalism and the global division of labour allow all to benefit from trade, it is no longer a zero sum game.
+Laissez faire capitalism and the global division of labour allow all to benefit from trade, it not a zero sum game.
 States intervene because of market failure and the public good nature of defence means they have to provide it, but it is seen as costly to the economy.
-Globalisation promotes peace and free trade with competition both internationally and domestically.
-War is dangerous and likely to be very costly.

-A liberal realist or rationalist perspective developed form this, which argued that there is a society of states at an international level, despite the condition of anarchy, in the sense of the lack of a ruler or world state.
+Globalisation promotes peace and free trade with competition, both internationally and domestically and war is dangerous and likely to be very costly.
+A liberal realist or rationalist perspective developed from this, which argued that there is a society of states at an international level, despite the condition of anarchy, in the sense of the lack of a ruler or world state.
 Governance is provided by the key institutions that regulate international relations, treaties, diplomacy and the mutual recognition of sovereignty.
-This was followed by more recent developments of the idea of democratic peace (following from Kant's perpetual peace), which implies that democracies do not fight each other.
-More recently the theory of democratic peace has had globalisation added to it, suggesting at first a role for multi layered governance structures to deal with weak states with anti capitalist and anti liberal attitudes which were reinforcing their backwardness in a globalising world.
-But more recently this has been replaced by the US hegemony pursuing democracy within states and protecting democracy from external aggression1.